 Represented competitive carrier in opposition to Verizon deregulation request.
 Case No. PUC-2007-00008 (Va.
 SCC 2007)

 NextG Networks of Calif., Inc. v.
 County of Los Angeles

 Order granting preliminary injunction prohibiting defendant county from enforcing its wireless zoning code against NextG on the grounds that the code is pre-empted by Section 253 of the Federal Communications Act.
 522 F. Supp.
 2d 1240 (C.D.
 Cal.
 2007) Read more

 Office of Consumer Council v.
 Southern New England Tel.
 Co.

-Order granting plaintiff's summary judgment; establishing that AT&T video programming service is cable service and that AT&T is a 'cable operator' providing service over a 'cable system' subject to franchising requirements applicable under the Federal Cable Act.
-(Vacated on mootness grounds after new legislation applied new franchise requirements to AT&T.) 515 F. Supp.
+Order granting plaintiff's summary judgment; establishing that AT&T video programming service is cable service and that AT&T is a “cable operator” providing service over a “cable system” subject to franchising requirements applicable under the Federal Cable Act.
+(Vacated as moot after new legislation applied new franchise requirements to AT&T.) 515 F. Supp.
 2d 269 (D. Conn.
 2007) Read more

 NextG Networks of Calif., Inc. v.
 City & County of San Francisco